 9. Networking is your second full-time job.
 See #10.

-10. Remember that hotel owners are like everyone else–they will retire, get bored, decide to sell and die–not necessarily in that order.
+10. Remember that hotel owners are like everyone else–they retire, get bored, decide to sell, and die–not necessarily in that order.
 See #9.

 11. As soon as you get comfortable, expect change.
 Be ready.
 Be flexible.

 12. Your life partner (if you are lucky enough to find one) will be challenged in extraordinary ways by your career choice.

 15 November 2013